Contractor or Employee: Determining the Right Worker Mix for Recruiters

 Employees vs. Independent Contractors

-Employees work for a single employer, who can dictate how, where, and when they work. they typically receive training for their job duties and are overseen by a manager.
+Employees work for a single employer, who can dictate how, where, and when they work.
+They typically receive training for their job duties and are overseen by a manager.
 Companies provide employees with the tools they need to do their job and can dictate rules around hours worked.

 Employees are entitled to company benefits such as 401(k) matching, health insurance, and paid time off.
 They are also eligible for legal benefits like Unemployment insurance and Workers’ Compensation.

-Independent contractors, on the other hand, may work with multiple clients and have the right to decide when, where and how they complete the work outlined in their contract.
+Independent contractors, on the other hand, may work with multiple clients and have the right to decide when, where, and how they complete the work outlined in their contract.
 They bring their own expertise to a job and do not require any additional training.
 In general, they will provide their own tools and equipment needed for work.

 Unlike employees, independent contractors are not entitled to company legal benefits and are responsible for paying both the individual and employer sides of taxes (FICA).
 They are paid by invoicing clients for work completed.